vnuczek/vnuczek/README.md

-# Welcome to My GitHub Profile! 👋

-Hello!
-I'm Konrad Wnuk, a passionate software developer and technology enthusiast.
-Welcome to my GitHub profile, where I share my projects, collaborations, and contributions to the open-source community.

 ## About Me

 - 🎓 I am currently a Computer Science student at the Silesian University of Technology.
 - 🌱 I’m constantly learning and exploring new technologies.
-- 💬 Ask me about web development, machine learning, and open-source contributions.
 - 📫 How to reach me: k.wnuk03@gmail.com

 ## Skills